AthanasiosChatzinikolaou/Projects/README.md

 * Part 2: Recreation on FreeCad.(~28/12/2020)

 ## Project 3:
-A Python project for creating an automatic cat feeder based on Rasberri Pi.(~4/12/2020)
+A Python project for creating an automatic cat feeder based on Rasberry Pi.(~4/12/2020)